WSU-kduncan/ceg3120-cicd-Anna-Crafton/README-CD.md

 ![image](https://github.com/user-attachments/assets/09a958a8-ba18-482f-ba80-08a7a500455f)

-I changed the trigger from `push` to `published` to run when tags are updated.
+I changed the trigger from `push` to `published` to run when tags are updated. (this did not work) I changed the trigger to only on versions 0, to see if it would work when i updated the version to 0.0.2. (this worked) I changed it to trigger for -v* tags, which should be all of them.